RLE-Foundation/rllte/docs/api_docs/xploit/storage/dict_replay_storage.md

 ---
-Vanilla replay storage for off-policy algorithms.
+Dict replay storage for off-policy algorithms and dictionary observations.

 **Args**